NowshinTasnim/ToDoCalendar/README.md

 # ToDoCalender
-An App using Swift and Firebase.
+An app using Swift and Firebase.
+In this app, one can make current days to do list and also can check the weather info of the current day to set his plans.